giuliadev95/minimalist-portfolio-website/README.md

 # Frontend Mentor - Minimalist portfolio website solution

-This is a solution to the [Minimalist portfolio website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/minimalist-portfolio-website-LMy-ZRyiE).
+This is a solution to the <a href="https://www.frontendmentor.io/challenges/minimalist-portfolio-website-LMy-ZRyiE" target="_blank">Minimalist portfolio website challenge on Frontend Mentor</a>.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Project Overview